vantahawk/Graph_Learning_Group6/README.md

 - Number of splits for cross-validation (Ex.5) or number of rounds (Ex.6): 10 (as discussed in exercise)
 - batch size for ENZYMES: 100
 - batch size for NCI1: 100
-- number of epochs forENZYMES: 20
+- number of epochs for ENZYMES: 20
 - number of epochs for NCI1: 20
 - number of epochs for Citeseer: 150
 - number of epochs for Cora: 150